rexshihaoren/SimpleDB/CS186-proj2/README.md

 [additional tests]
 If any of these commands fail, we'll be unhappy, and, therefore, so will your grade.
 An additional 25% of your grade will be based on the quality of your writeup and our subjective evaluation of your code.

-We've had a lot of fun designing this assignment, and we hope you enjoy hacking on it!

-Acknowledgements

-Thanks to our friends and colleagues at MIT and UWashington for doing all the heavy lifting on creating SimpleDB